3merge/q3-api/packages/q3-api/README.md

 corresponding name.
 So, if `/chores/example.js` exists and a chore named "example" runs, then Q3 can dynamically run that file.

+Like `index.js`, you may need to insert some global plugins in this file since it runs independent of the web server.

 ```javascript
 require('q3-api/lib/startQueue')(__dirname);